There are very real geographic, logistical and capacity-related constraints in the region, however Australia is committed to addressing these.

 Together we are working to ensure the Pacific and Southeast Asia have comprehensive access to COVID-19 vaccines.

 Australia is also continuing to work with multilateral organisations and institutions to design and implement the Initiative.
-This includes the World Health Organization (WHO), UNICEF, World Bank, ADB and Gavi, the Vaccine Alliance.

 Australia is leveraging existing bilateral and regional development programs, so the support is coordinated, efficient and effective.